ilovevaults/Mushroom-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/98357581/180584675-43dc56d9-a831-4f6a-9524-4dffa289099e.png)

-The first test had a slightly better accuracy score than the second one.
+The first test has had a slightly better accuracy score than the second one.
 This is probably because of the NaN values that were used in the second test.